rameerez/goodmail/README.md

 Send beautiful, simple transactional emails with zero HTML hell.

 Goodmail turns your ugly, default, text-only emails into SaaS-ready emails.
 It's an opinionated, minimal, expressive Ruby DSL for sending beautiful, production-grade transactional emails in Rails apps — no templates, no partials, no HTML hell.
+The template works well and looks nice across email clients.

-There's only one template.
+Here's the catch: there's only one template.
 You can't change it.
 You're guaranteed you'll send good emails, but the cost is you don't have much flexibility.
 If you're okay with this, welcome to `goodmail`!
 You'll be shipping decent emails that look great everywhere in no time.

+(And you can still use Action Mailer for all other template-intensive emails – Goodmail doesn't replace Action Mailer, just builds on top of it!)

 ## Installation